ducompsoc/website/README.md

 A short **unique** acronym for the event (used for the HTML `id` attribute), e.g. `agm18`

 #### `date`
-The date of the event, shown on the homepage.
-Be consistent with format, e.g. `17th November 2018`.
+The date of the event, shown on the homepage only.
+Be consistent with format, e.g. `17<sup>th</sup> November 2018`.

 #### `image_url`
 The URL of the image to load for the event.
 This image should have a 16:9 aspect ratio and be stored in `public/img/events/`.